arantespp/arantespp.com/posts/books/no-bs-time-management-for-entrepreneurs.md

 2. You have to eliminate tasks that aren't worth of your time.

 **It helps you to decide what you shouldn't be doing.
 This is as important as deciding what to invest your time in.**

+### Chapter 2 - How to Cheat Time

+This chapter show some ways to you multiply your time leveraging other people.

+Author said that there are ways to reduce $BET$. _Why is it good to reduce this number?_

+There are only three ways to make money:

+1. your own work;
+1. commission on other people's work;
+1. money making money for you.

+Three less obvious ways to leverage other people.
+The more you become adept at these methods, the less direct time and capital investment is required to grow your business.

+- **OPM - Other People's Money**: sometimes it's more efficient use debt or investor's capital to buy growth or expansion.

+- **OPR - Other's People Resources**: co-opt with other people's resources.
+Before you create or manage any resource with your time, you should ask yourself who is doing the same work and how you might use their work.
+SaaS constitute ORP - you don't need to invest time in building the platform, you can use the existing ones.

+- **OPC - Other's People Customers**: _"almost without exception, the most expensive, difficult, and time-consuming aspect of a business is acquiring needed new customers, one by one, by your own advertising, marketing and selling"_.
+You should find ways to access OPCs, even automating it, to put in your business.